glpi-project/doc/source/glossary.rst

       Element or pattern used by search engines to select an information or used by rules engines and dictionaries to perform actions.

    Depreciation type
-      Characteristic of depreciation which balance can be linear or declining
+      Characteristic of depreciation which balance can be linear or declining.

    Default profile
       Profile attributed by the application in the absence of particular settings (rules, manual attribution...).